WHAT DOES "COMMUNITY STYLE ACUPUNCTURE" MEAN?

 DOES IT HURT?

 Sometimes you'll feel it as the needle goes in.
 Sometimes you'll feel something later on in the treatment.
-You might feel slight prick, an ache, a tingling, a hot-cold kind of feeling, or even an electrical zing.
+You might feel a slight pricking sensation, an ache, a tingling, a hot-cold kind of feeling, or even an electrical zing.

 Sometimes you feel the energy move away from the point in a line along your body.
-And sometimes you feel a zing or other sensation some where else all together from where the needle is going in.
+And sometimes you feel a zing or other sensation some where else all together from where the needle went in.

 Some people 'zone out' during their treatment and don't remember anything other than having a really great nap!